 After watching the Americans choke away another Ryder Cup, I was happy to get out on Sunday afternoon for some golf of my own.
-It’s not often I play in Orange County.
+It’s not often I play in Orange County, especially on a weekend.
 I always have mixed feelings about OC golf.
 I love the convenience of the idea geographically, but most courses are too expensive or to crowded on weekends.
 Every so often, though, a deal will arise to make it worthwhile.

 Such was the case when a friend and I saw some great prices at San Juan Hills in nearby San Juan Capistrano.
 This course normally charges upwards of $85 on the weekends and that a definite deterrent.
 Like most overpriced OC courses, it’s never worth the rack rate here.

 On GolfNow, San Juan Hills has some wacky pricing.
 Every tee time has a different rate.
 They go up, down and all around with no rhyme or reason.
-However it works, we saw an 11:28 time on Sunday for just $29.
+However it works, a friend and I saw an 11:28 time on Sunday for just $29.
 That’s a heck of a deal here and we jumped all over it.